MapsPeople/docs/src/content/cms/index.md

 1. A Floor selector, to select the displayed Floor on the Map.
 1. The main toolbar to modify your Solution.

-The below video demonstrates the use of the Filter bar on the Map section.
+The below video demonstrates the use of the Filter bar to narrow down search results on the map and in the List view.

 <iframe width="480" height="300" src="https://www.youtube-nocookie.com/embed/E3aXO3mdySg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>